 Parman & Easterday will assist you in identifying other tools that you should use, such as trusts, payable-on-death accounts, joint ownership, and inter vivos gifts to help you to facilitate the transfer of wealth.
 We can also help you to effectively create the legal documents you need to protect your family and future.

 Getting Help from Oklahoma City Estate Planning Attorneys

 Oklahoma City estate planning attorneys at Parman & Easterday will listen closely to your goals for estate planning and help you to make the necessary plans to secure your legacy.
 To find out about the personalized assistance our legal team offers, join us for a free seminar.
-You can also give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online to get your plans underway now.
+You can also give us a call today at (405) 843-6100 or contact us online to get your plans underway now.

 - Incentives Can Be Part of Your Estate Plan - May 30, 2023

 - Straight Answers From an Estate Planning Lawyer - May 25, 2023

 - How Can You Leave an Inheritance to a Dog? - May 23, 2023